“Nature is painting for us, day after day, pictures of infinite beauty.”

 Garden Design

-Our garden is actually going to be comprised of two separate vegetable garden beds and a buffer enclosed in net wire fencing tall enough to protect it from our local wildlife and with some room between the beds for walking, sitting, journaling, etc. We will have approx. 96 sq. ft of area to grow, which is a great size for our family’s starter garden.
-Our kids are very much active participants in our vegetable gardening experience and this will yield enough to feed our family conservatively while at the same time allowing us to effectively observe and mentor as needed.
-This garden was designed for future growth so we have taken that into account throughout the planning process.
-Now, on to the actual vegetable garden beds.
+We will have approx. 96 sq. ft of area to grow, which is a great size for our family’s starter garden.
+The kids are very much active participants in the vegetable gardening experience and this will yield enough to feed our family conservatively while at the same time allowing us to effectively observe and mentor as needed.

 Something to note: the circular arrows should be pointing the opposite direction.
 The plan is correct but the person who drew the arrows was still sleepy.